 When growing in a basement or on a cement floor, it may be necessary to integrate a heating pad placed under the plants so that they are not cooled by the flooring.
 If the water is significantly cooler, a water heater such as a Titanium Reservoir Heater or Elemental H20 Water Heater can be integrated into your circulating water system to adjust the temperature to optimum levels

 How to Alleviate Heat Stress

 At some point in your growing career, you will most likely experience a failure in your AC system and your plants may become vulnerable to heat stress.
 Adding seaweed kelp extract to your nutrient base will assist your plant’s recovery.
 Seaweed kelp has also been shown to act as a preventative measure against potential heat stress.
 Heavy 16 Foliar is another great option for added natural stress protection.

 A slightly warmer environment will not destroy your crop but in warmer temperatures (from 80-90 degrees), you will see longer stems on your plants, as well as less dense flowers.
 This elongation and loss of density is the result of your plant growing at an unsustainable rate.
 The stems continue to grow due to elevated temperatures, but nutrient intake can’t keep up.
-It is like feeding a growing child sugar and white bread without any nutrient rich foods like veggies and whole grains; it enables them to continue to grow but is not providing the quality of nutrients to do it in a healthy manner.
+It is like feeding a growing child sugar and white bread without any nutrient-rich foods like veggies and whole grains; it enables them to continue to grow but is not providing the quality of nutrients to do it healthily.

 By managing the temperature in your grow system you are providing the best environment for your plants to thrive.
-When plants are not struggling to deal with the effects of heat stress or cold temperatures, they are able to conduct life’s biological processes optimally and yield a dense, quality product.
+When plants are not struggling to deal with the effects of heat stress or cold temperatures, they can conduct life’s biological processes optimally and yield a dense, quality product.